 Understanding the differences between bacteria and viruses is essential to understanding how these microorganisms affect our health.
 While both are microscopic and can cause infection, they differ greatly in their structure, reproduction, and behavior.
 Bacteria are single-celled organisms capable of independent growth, while viruses are nonliving particles that must invade host cells in order to reproduce.
 These differences influence how infections develop and determine how they are prevented and treated.
 By exploring these key distinctions, we can better understand the roles of bacteria and viruses in health and disease.

-- Optical Illusion Brain Test: If You Have Eagle Eyes Find The Word Fridge In 15 Secs
+- Optical Illusion Brain Test: If you have Eagle Eyes Find the word bone among tone in 15 Secs

-- Optical Illusion Brain Test: If you have Eagle Eyes find the Word Turning among Burning in 20 Secs
+- Optical Illusion Visual Test: If you have Eagle Eyes Find the Number 9559 among 9556 in 14 Secs

 Key Differences Between Living and Nonliving Things